Functional Adjustments / Mobilisations for the Equine Patient

 3. Ability to competently apply soft tissue, stretching and articulation techniques to the equine patient;

-4. Safe and confident handling with a range of of equine models in a therapeutic manner;
+4. Safe and confident handling of a range of equine models in a therapeutic manner;

-5. A thorough understanding of osteopathic concepts and an ability to think in an integrated fashion, which encompasses the whole horse.
+5. A thorough understanding of osteopathic concepts and an ability to think in an integrated fashion encompasses the whole horse.

 Indicative content- online and via a live practicum

-• The restrictive barrier, what does this really mean?
+• The restrictive barrier, what does this mean?

 • Theories of mobilisation adjustments and toggles